jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 ```

 #### Go For the Buffer Overflow First
 By no means does this mean you have to do this.
 Do what you think will work best for you.
 At the end of the day, it's not about reading a blog post and doing everything they did, it's about tackling it in a way that is both effective and comfortable for you.
-Getting back on track, goind for the Buffer Overflow machine first is great for several reasons, but most importantly, you can run your recon in the background while you go for the buffer overflow.
-Not to mention, if you follow the steps in the tips section regarding Buffer Overflow, this should be your easiest machine worth the most points.
+Getting back on track, going for the Buffer Overflow machine first is great for several reasons, but most importantly, you can run your recon in the background while you go for the Buffer Overflow.
+Not to mention, if you follow the steps in the tips section regarding Buffer Overflows, this should be your easiest machine worth the most points.

 #### Report Writing
 Part of the report and what's needed from Offensive Security is to provide a detailed report which contains steps on how to reproduce your found vulnerabilities.
 Create a separate section in the report which fully details your steps taken, how you performed the steps, and *most importantly* how to reproduce.
 As I understand it, if your report isn't detailed enough to be reproduced by an Offensive Security team member, then you may lose points or receive zero points for a machine.
 Be sure to avoid this and be as detailed as possible.

 Still on the topic of report writing, make sure you're **not** writing it like a Hack The Box writeup.
 In other words, try to stray away from:

-**Machine 1 --> User Shell was obtained through 'x' --> Privilege Escalation was obtained through 'y'**
+> **Machine 1 --> User Shell was obtained through 'x' --> Privilege Escalation was obtained through 'y'**

 If you find a vulnerability, regardless of if it provided a shell to you, throw it in the report!
 At the end of the day, this is meant to be realistic and like a real penetration test report, so try to structure it as such.